degdigital/skeletor/README.md

 ### Polyfilled Bundles

 #### Overview
-In many cases, your Javascript code will require certain feature polyfills in order to run correctly on legacy (or even modern) browsers.
+In many cases, your code will require certain Javascript API polyfills in order to run correctly on legacy (or even modern) browsers.
 For delivering these polyfills to the client, Skeletor takes the conditional-build approach recommended by the [yepnope.js](https://github.com/SlexAxton/yepnope.js#deprecation-notice) team and others.
 At runtime, this approach includes the following steps:
 1. Run a series of feature tests on the client's browser
 2. Generate a bundle filename based on the results of the feature tests (i.e., append the names of the failed tests to the bundle's filename)
 3. Load the bundle from the server using this generated filename, which will include the appropriate feature polyfills